 In this complete guide, you’ll discover average prices, window types, installation costs, and smart ways to save money.

-What Does Double Glazing Windows Cost UK in 2026?
+What Does Double Glazing Windows Cost in the UK in 2026?

 The average cost of double-glazing windows for a standard three-bedroom semi-detached house in the UK is between £3,750 and £5,250 for uPVC, or up to £7,800 for aluminium and timber frames.
 This typically includes supply and professional installation.